rurban/smhasher/README.md

 secrets for each hash function, we test against.
 The function `<hash>_bad_seeds()` lists the confirmed bad seeds.

+Special care needs to be taken for crc, most FNV1 variants, fletcher, Jenkins, and with GOOD hashes all MUM variants, like mirhash, MUM, wyhash32.

 Typical undefined behaviour (**UB**) problems:

 * Misaligned